Here's How Your Trade Bausch Health Companies Inc. (BHC) Aggressively Right Now

 BHC’s Market Performance

-BHC stocks went down by -4.60% for the week, with a monthly drop of -13.82% and a quarterly performance of 3.34%, while its annual performance rate touched 64.97%.
-The volatility ratio for the week stands at 2.86% while the volatility levels for the past 30 days are set at 2.67% for Bausch Health Companies Inc..
-The simple moving average for the period of the last 20 days is -7.95% for BHC stocks with a simple moving average of 28.28% for the last 200 days.
+BHC stocks went up by 9.88% for the week, with a monthly jump of 0.81% and a quarterly performance of 18.15%, while its annual performance rate touched 72.56%.
+The volatility ratio for the week stands at 3.08% while the volatility levels for the past 30 days are set at 2.63% for Bausch Health Companies Inc..
+The simple moving average for the period of the last 20 days is 2.73% for BHC stocks with a simple moving average of 39.16% for the last 200 days.

 Analysts’ Opinion of BHC